If you want to play a game that wants nothing else but to milk your money then look no further than this game.

 Let’s not forget that this game is labeled as an RPG (Role-Playing Game).
 And sure enough, it does have something resembling stats and dialogues, but they are both ultimately pointless.

-The attributes, you will level up through randomly generated prompts.
-They serve no purpose other than unlocking occasional extra dialogue choices, but considering that all of your attributes – courage, empathy, and knowledge – will always be around the same level, you’re unlikely to miss out on any of the locked-away responses.
+The attributes, which you level up through randomly generated prompts, serve no purpose other than unlocking occasional extra dialogue choices.
+But considering that all of your attributes – courage, empathy, and knowledge – will always be around the same level, you’re unlikely to miss out on any of the locked-away responses.

 But what if you somehow do miss one?
 Are there any lasting repercussions?
 Why, of course not.
 You may earn a small bonus here and there by using one of the attribute-related dialogue choices, but like the rest of your choices, they remain completely irrelevant in the end.
 There are just no choices to be made.
 No branching storylines, no major alterations to the game as a whole.